Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Method

-To calculate the carrier distribution and gain, we have extended the quantum transport simulator nextnano.NEGF~\cite{Grange2014} based on the non-equilibrium Green's functions (NEGF) formalism, to interband devices.
-The 2-band models, implemented into interband NEGF transport solvers in previous works~\cite{Aeberhard2019,Kolek2023_T2SL}, are not sufficient for capturing the parasitic absorption in the valence band of ICLs.
-Thus, we have implemented the 8-band \kp Hamiltonian and material parameters described in Appendix \ref{app:Hamiltonian}.
-At the beginning of a simulation, energy eigenstates and subband dispersions of given heterostructure are found without bias voltage at tens of in-plane wavevectors.
+At the beginning of a simulation, energy eigenstates $\{|\phi_n\rangle\}$ and subband dispersions of given heterostructure are found without bias voltage at tens of in-plane wavevectors.
 The in-plane anisotropy of the band structure~\cite{Pei2004} is not expected to affect the subband occupation significantly in the quasi-equilibrium limit and is therefore neglected.
 Second, we select conduction (valence) subbands by the energy range of $E_\mathrm{cutoff}^\mathrm{c}$ ($E_\mathrm{cutoff}^\mathrm{v}$) from their respective ground states and discard other subbands.
 The in-plane wavevector is considered up to the point where the lowest conduction subband rises by $E_\mathrm{cutoff}^\parallel$.
-The actual cut-off energies used in the simulations are summarized in Appendix \ref{app:sim_parameters}.
-Fig.\,\ref{fig:ICL_period} shows the in-plane dispersion and density of states of the selected subbands, confirming that these energies cover the range relevant for the optical transitions and the Auger recombination described in Sec.\,\ref{subsec:Auger_rate}.
-In this subspace, the position operator $\hat{z}$ is diagonalized to obtain localized modes, which we refer to as the reduced real space (RRS) basis functions~\cite{Grange2014,LeeWacker2006}.
-The Green's function of electrons and the Hamiltonian are represented as matrices $\bm{G}$ and $\bm{H}_\mathrm{RRS}$ in this basis, respectively.
-Our Green's functions are in the \quotes{electron picture} and thus do not rely on the concept of holes; selected conduction and valence subbands are first emptied entirely, and the lesser Green's function $\bm{G}^<$ describes the state occupation by electrons, regardless of whether the energy is above or below the band gap.
-Third, the quasi-Fermi levels $E_\mathrm{F}^\mathrm{c/v}$ for the conduction and valence bands and the Hartree potential $\phi_\mathrm{H}$ are sought to simultaneously satisfy the charge neutrality and Poisson's equation (Fig.\,\ref{fig:flowchart}).
-The elastic scattering due to crystal imperfections is replaced by a phenomenological line broadening $\gamma_\mathrm{subband}$.
+The actual cut-off energies used in the simulations are summarized in Appendix~\ref{app:sim_parameters}.
+Fig.\,\ref{fig:ICL_states_densities}(a) shows the in-plane dispersion of the selected subbands.
+Comparison to the bandedge diagram in Fig.\,\ref{fig:ICL_states_densities}(b) confirms that these energies cover the range relevant for the optical transitions and the Auger recombination described in Sec.\,\ref{subsec:Auger_rate}.
+Third, the selected eigenstates are used to obtain the reduced matrix representation of the position operator $(z_\mathrm{red})_{mn} = \langle \phi_m| \hat{z} |\phi_n\rangle$.
+The latter is diagonalized to obtain localized modes, which we refer to as the reduced real space (RRS) basis functions~\cite{Grange2014,LeeWacker2006}, and corresponding eigenpositions $\{z_\alpha\}$.
+The basis gives the matrix representation $\bm{H}_\mathrm{RRS}(\mathbf{k}_\parallel)$ of the Hamiltonian.
+The RRS modes are enumerated by the indices $\alpha, \beta, \dots$.